brian-xu/GARF/README.md

  journal={arXiv preprint arXiv:2412.00138},
 }
 ```

+Our codebase and method implementation are based on the excellent work by [PuzzleFusion++](https://github.com/eric-zqwang/puzzlefusion-plusplus) and [PointTransformerV3](https://github.com/Pointcept/PointTransformerV3), which provided valuable foundations and insights.

 ## License
 This project is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for details.